 Consider a black box if you’re on a budget

-While black boxes may not be for everyone, if you’re trying to keep the cost of your insurance as low as possible then you may want to consider getting one of these devices.
+While some people are adamant that they do not want one, if you’re trying to keep the cost of your insurance as low as possible, particularly for younger drivers then you may want to consider getting a black box.
 Having a black box fitted can severely reduce the cost of your premium, so if money’s tight then make sure you include these options in your search results.

 If you go ahead and get a black box fitted, just be sure to stay within the speed limit and don’t exceed the stated mileage, otherwise you may see the costs of your insurance rise sharply.